whitequark/parser/doc/AST_FORMAT.md

  ~~~~~~~~~~~~~~~~ expression
 ~~~

-## Block with implicit it parameter (prism only)
+## Block with `it` block parameter (Prism only)

-Ruby 3.4 introduced a feature called the "implicit it parameter".
+Ruby 3.4 introduced a feature called the "`it` block parameter".
-Implicit it, numbered, and ordinal parameters are mutually exclusive, so if the block only has the implicit it parameter it also has a different AST node.
+`it`, numbered, and ordinal parameters are mutually exclusive, so if the block only has the implicit it parameter it also has a different AST node.

 The second child will always be the symbol `it`.